csprock/bmdcluster/README.md

 The `BMD ` class contains methods for running the BMD algorithm.
 The algorithm is initialized upon the instantiation of a `BMD` object, whose parameters determine the number of data and feature clusters to find, the clustering method and initialization settings.

-There are four required arguments.
+There are four required arguments:

-The `data clusters` argument sets the number of clusters the data is to be grouped into.
+* The `data clusters` argument sets the number of clusters the data is to be grouped into.

-The `method` argument determines which variant of the BMD algorithm to use.
+* The `method` argument determines which variant of the BMD algorithm to use.
 The options are "block_diagonal" and "general".

-The `B_ident` argument is a logical specifying whether or not to initialize the feature cluster indicator matrix to the identity.
+* The `B_ident` argument is a logical specifying whether or not to initialize the feature cluster indicator matrix to the identity.
 This is equivalent to placing each feature in its own cluster at the start of the algorithm.
 If set to `False`, then the number of feature clusters must be set using by supplying the keyword argument `feature_clusters`.

-The `use_bootstrap` argument is a logical specifying whether or not to bootstrap a subset of the data to use for initializing the data clusters.
+* The `use_bootstrap` argument is a logical specifying whether or not to bootstrap a subset of the data to use for initializing the data clusters.
 Default is `False`.
 If set to `True` then the keyword argument `b` must be set to the number of points to use for the bootstrapped sample.

 It is also possible to specify the ratio of points to randomly initialize when `use_bootstrap` is set to `False`.
 The `init_ratio` is an optional keyword argument that specifies the faction of the data to randomly initialize.
 When this argument is set, only a random subset of the data is randomly assigned to clusters while the remaining points remain unassigned.